pythonanywhere/flask-tutorials/tutorial-2.md

     pip freeze > requirements.txt

 If all goes well, that command will just send you back to the prompt.
-Now, open another tab by right-clicking the PythonAnywhere logo, and go to the "Files" tab, then down into the `mysite` directory.
+Now, open another tab by right-clicking the PythonAnywhere logo, and go to the "Files" page, then down into the `mysite` directory.
 You'll see the file `requirements.txt` -- click on it to load it into the editor.
 You should see the same list of dependencies you did before.